 - It is over when it’s over

-The purpose of the unconference is to:
+The aims of the unconference remain to:

 - Facilitate meaningful interaction between all attending delegates.

 - Stimulate all delegates to think about aspects of their teaching practice and share their reflections with others in the collaborative development of shared teaching

 Moving to an online unconference allows us to be more flexible with attendance.
 Participants will therefore be able to sign up for individual sessions rather than have to commit to the entire programme.
 To enable this, we will make decisions as a group about what questions, challenges, innovations or ideas to focus on and which type of sessions to run beforehand to allow people to plan their attendance.

 We are working on our plans for how to move the unconference format online.
 We will experiment with a variety of online and distance approaches, drawing on the experiences of the Covid-19 response in the conference design as well as the topics under discussion.
 Activities may be asynchronous or synchronous, high or low bandwidth and might take place online or offline.
 Whatever happens; this won’t be a 48 hour Zoom marathon.
 We will be asking you to move away from your computer at times, maybe even to go outside as you think and collaborate.

 If you have any other ideas for facilitating discussions and sharing ideas remotely that you think might work for the online unconference and you would like to try out, please get in touch

 One of the absolute highlights of the first unconference was eating together and socialising as a group.
 Whilst we can’t promise an Alpine backdrop wherever you are attending from, we will arrange a virtual social event on the Monday night after the first day of the unconference that will be open to everyone to join.